KyleMaas/realworldarchive/README.md

     -V, --version       Prints version information

 OPTIONS:
     -i, --input <input>              File or directory to read input from.
 Required unless running a stress test in encode mode.
     -o, --output <output>            File or directory to place output in.
 Required unless running a stress test in decode mode.
     -c, --colors <colors>            Maximum number of colors.
 Defaults to "2" for monochrome [default: 2] -D, --dpi <dpi>                  Target DPI.
+Defaults to "300" [default: 300] --ecfunction <ecfunction>    Error correction function for how much error correction to use for each barcode depending on its position on the page.
+Defaults to "radial" to skew error correction so there is less in the center of the page and more toward the corners but can be set to "constant" for a constant level of error correction across the entire page [default: radial]  [possible values: constant, radial] --ecmax <ecmax>              Maximum percentage of error correction - just the number [0..100].
+Please note this is not the amount of a barcode which can be lost and recovered but a percentage of the range we can run on.
+For example, QR codes have a "0" level of 7% error corraction and "100" level of 30% of data which can be recovered.
+Only applicable in non-constant error correction functions.
+Defaults to "100" [default:
+                                     100]
+        --ecmin <ecmin>              Minimum percentage of error correction - just the number [0..100].
+Please note this is not the amount of a barcode which can be lost and recovered but a percentage of the range we can run on.
+For example, QR codes have a "0" level of 7% error corraction and "100" level of 30% of data which can be recovered.
+If the constant error correction function is used, this is the amount used over the whole page.
+Defaults to "25" [default: 25]
-Defaults to "300" [default: 300] -f, --format <format>        Output format to use.
+    -f, --format <format>            Output format to use.
 Currently only "png" is supported, and is the default output format. [default: png]  [possible values: png]
     -m, --margins <margins>          Margins, specified as a space-separated list of top, right, bottom, left.
 Defaults to "0.25 0.25 0.5 0.25" [default: 0.25 0.25 0.5 0.25]
     -h, --height <pageheight>        Page height, in real world units.
 Defaults to "11" [default: 11] -w, --width <pagewidth>          Page width, in real world units.
 Defaults to "8.5" [default: 8.5] -p, --parity <parity>            Number of pages of parity to generate.
 This equates to the number of full pages which can be lost from the rest of the document.
 Defaults to "0" [default: 0] -u, --units <units>              Unit system to use for measurements.
-Defaults to "in" [default: in]  [possible values: in, mm, px]
+Defaults to "in" [default: in]  [possible
+                                     values: in, mm, px]
 ```

 So, for example, to encode a file: